On Propagation Characteristics of Reconfigurable Surface Wave Platform: Simulation and Experimental Verification: Results and Discussions

-\subsection{Simulation results}
+\subsection{Simulation Results}

-The full 3D electromagnetic simulation results in Fig.~\ref{Basic_CST}$(c)$ demonstrate that surface wave can be guided within a straight pathway by two columns of fluid metal walls on the proposed reconfigurable surface.
-On the contrary, Fig.~\ref{Basic_CST}$(b)$ shows that the surface wave spreads over the entire surface in the non-guided model where the cavities remain empty.
-To quantify the improvement, we normalize the E-field power density at the reference point, which is $5{\rm mm}$ in front of the aperture of Transducer 1, as $ 0{\rm dB}$.
-The results indicate that the surface wave decays to $-2.2{\rm dB}$ at the aperture of Transducer 2 on the straight pathway with a $80{\rm mm}$ propagation distance while it reduces to $-15.1{\rm dB}$ in the non-guided case.
-It is evident that the E-field inside the fluid metal filled cavities is significantly concentrated within the straight pathway.
-Moreover, the power outside the pathway is kept to be as low as $ -37.1{\rm dB} $, while it is $-6.2{\rm dB}$ at the same position in the non-guided scenario, indicating that the proposed reconfigurable surface can form an isolated pathway for efficient surface wave communications.
+The 3D electromagnetic simulation results in Fig.~\ref{Basic_CST}$(b)$ demonstrate that surface wave can be guided within a straight pathway by two columns of fluid metal walls on the proposed reconfigurable surface.
+Contrarily, Fig.~\ref{Basic_CST}$(a)$ shows that surface wave spreads over the entire surface in the non-guided geometry where the cavities are void.
+To provide a fair comparison, we normalize the electric field power density on the surface by the corresponding value at the reference point (marked in Fig.~\ref{Basic_CST}$(a)$ and $(b)$ ), which is $5\,{\rm mm}$ in front of the aperture of Transducer $ 1 $.
+The results indicate that the surface wave decays to $-2.2\,{\rm dB}$ at the aperture of Transducer $ 2 $ on the straight pathway with a $80\,{\rm mm}$ propagation distance while it drops to $-15.1\,{\rm dB}$ in the non-guided case.
+It is evident that the E-field is significantly concentrated within the straight pathway.
+Moreover, the power outside the pathway is kept to be as low as $ -37.1\,{\rm dB} $, while it is $-6.2\,{\rm dB}$ at the same position in the non-guided case, indicating that the proposed reconfigurable surface can create dedicated and isolated pathways for efficient surface wave communications.